-Fraxel® Laser Skin Resurfacing is an amazing laser treatment that is effectively changes the texture of all skin types and colors.
+Fraxel® Laser Skin Resurfacing is a laser treatment that is effectively changes the texture of all skin types and colors.

-Fraxel® Laser Skin Resurfacing is FDA-approved, and uses fractional laser technology to help restore your skin to its original, perfect texture and achieves smoother, fresher, younger looking skin, improved tone and texture, smaller pores, erasing of unwanted brown spots, acne scars, and surgical scars, and reduces fine line lines and wrinkles.
+Fraxel® Laser Skin Resurfacing is FDA-approved, and uses fractional laser technology to help repair your skin texture and achieves smoother, fresher, younger looking skin, improved tone and texture, smaller pores, acne scars, and surgical scars, and reduces fine line lines and wrinkles.

 What is Fraxel® Skin Resurfacing?